-Many candidates now appear to be aware of the techniques required for this part of the examination.
+As stated earlier, it was pleasing to note that many candidates now appear to be aware of the techniques required for this part of the examination.
 The vast majority paid careful attention to the overall number of words allowed for this question.
-More summaries gave specific details rather than generalisations, and the better personal responses contained opinions and original ideas.
-In their free-writing, many were able to write more accurately than in Questions 3 and 4.
+Most summaries gave specific details rather than generalisations, and the better personal responses contained opinions and original ideas.